mdahaduzzaman/mdahaduzzaman/README.md

 # 👋 About Me

-🔧 I’m currently working on building a scalable web application using microservices architecture with technologies like Django, FastAPI, and RabbitMQ.
+🔧 I’m currently working on building a scalable web application using microservices architecture with technologies like Django, FastAPI, and Kafka.

 🤝 I’m open to collaborating on open-source projects related to full-stack development.

-🧠 I’m actively looking to improve my skills in optimizing database queries for large-scale systems.
+🧠 I’m actively looking to improve my skills in designing scalable database.

-🚀 Currently diving into Kafka, React Native, DynamoDB, and learning DevOps best practices to improve deployment and scalability.
+🚀 Currently diving into Kafka, React Native, and learning DevOps best practices to improve deployment and scalability.

 ## 🛠 Technical Skills